‘The Young And The Restless’ Spoilers: Billy Sees Delia As He Struggles Against Himself

 The Young and the Restless spoilers for Tuesday, September 17 bring the moment of truth for Billy as Victoria urges him to fight his demons and come out of the darkness whole again.

 In a special stand-alone episode, Billy (Jason Thompson) battles against himself as he realizes his personality split after Adam (Mark Grossman) returned to Genoa City, according to SheKnows Soaps.
 Billy worries that he doesn’t have the strength to overcome this problem.
-He has struggled ever since Adam ran over Delia, leaving both Billy and Delia’s mother, Chloe (Elizabeth Hendrickson) devastated.
+He has struggled ever since Adam ran over Delia, leaving both Billy and Delia’s mother, Chloe (Elizabeth Hendrickson), devastated.
 Neither the grieving mother nor father has been the same since.
 Chloe hoped to keep Billy from creating a bigger problem, so she stashed him away.
 The Inquisitr reported that she brought Victoria (Amelia Heinle) to the boathouse to try to help him recover since Billy suffered a split personality.
 One part of Billy tried to run Adam down, but the other part did not remember anything about those actions.

 Much of the episode takes place inside Billy’s head as he wrestles with things that have happened and things he has done.
 An older Delia visits Billy, and he is sad that he will never see her become a young woman.
-Recently Billy had to leave Lola (Sasha Calle) and Kyle’s (Michael Mealor) wedding out of grief over missing those moments with his little girl.
+Recently, Billy had to leave Lola (Sasha Calle) and Kyle’s (Michael Mealor) wedding out of grief over missing those moments with his little girl.

 Jack (Peter Bergman) confronts his brother.
 So many things have happened between these two, not the least of which is Billy’s affair with Jack’s wife, Phyllis (Michelle Stafford).
 Despite all the bad blood between them, Jack still loves Billy and Billy loves Jack.
 However, the Jack of Billy’s mind is not giving Billy any slack at all.